 Natalie Ross, ’05, received a Masters in Landscape Architecture at the University of Minnesota.
 She works for GGLO Architects and Urban Planners in Seattle, WA.

-Colleen Stockmann, ’05, is pursuing a phD in Art History at the University of Minnesota, Mpls.
+Colleen Stockmann, ’05, is pursuing a PhD in Art History at the University of Minnesota, Mpls.
+In Fall 2020 she will join Gustavus Adolphus College as Assistant Professor of Art History and Arts Administration.
 She was an Assistant Curator for Special Projects at Cantor Arts Center, Stanford University and a Curatorial Associate at The Contemporary Jewish Museum in San Francisco from 2009-2013.
 She had been working at the San Francisco Center for the Book.
 Stockmann is the founder of Analogue Anatomy Press, a fine letterpress and design studio.
 To see more of Colleen Stockmann’s work, visit flickr.com/photos/AnalogueAnatomy

 Jumana Al Hashal, ’04, is is the Mobile Development Manager of Zillow Inc. She received a Master of Communication in Digital Media from the University of Washington.
 She was a featured speaker for the 2013 Seattle Interactive Conference.
 Al Hashal was Senior User Experience and Engineering Consultant with Übermind, Inc. She has worked for a variety of clients including Apple iTunes and NetServices teams.
 She writes code for the Mac, the Web, and the iPhone.
 She volunteers teaching screenprinting at the Vera Project youth arts center in Seattle.
 She has been a committee member for the Twin Cities Arab Film Festival.
 Her short animation “Memories in Exile” premiered at the California Building Gallery, Minneapolis in 2007.
 She exhibited in “Tekween, Making Art in Arabic,” at Mira Gallery, Minneapolis and “Prism of Longing,” at the Phipps Center, Hudson WI in 2006 on the subject of Arab/Israeli relations in the Middle East.
 In 2005 she had prints in “Graphic Images: New Works by 7 Local Printmakers” at the Stevens Square Center and “Haneen, Between Home & Homeland” at Mira Gallery.
 To see a video Jumana Al Hashal co-directed, visit Lunch at Home. .